snobear/mugsy/README.md

 mugsy
 ======

-Mugsy is a file integrity monitor.
+Mugsy is a Linux file integrity monitor.

-It runs as a daemon and any file modifications made to your system are logged locally and also sent to an [elasticsearch](http://www.elasticsearch.org) server.
-That means you can use [kibana](http://www.elasticsearch.org/overview/kibana/) as a sweet dashboard to monitor what is changing on your servers or easily roll your own reports.
+It runs as a daemon and any file modifications made to your system on directories you've specify to monitor are logged locally and optionally sent to your [elasticsearch](http://www.elasticsearch.org) server(s).

+If you have mugsy ship your file changes to elasticsearch, you can then easily generate reports with a script (see report/ directory for example report script) or a dashboard such as [kibana](http://www.elasticsearch.org/overview/kibana/).

 #### Install